| Project Scope:

 of population and land use were modified for 72 villages and

+smaller communities.
 Using a statistical model

 developed by PPC, population and land use forecasts were